Kenny Alexander: Career

 Alexander was a political science instructor at Tidewater Community College.
 In May 2002, Governor Mark Warner appointed the 89th District incumbent, Jerrauld Jones, to be director of the Virginia Department of Juvenile Justice.
 Alexander won the Democratic nomination, and won the special election on August 6 with 72% of the vote in a three-way race.

 Alexander was unopposed in two of his three succeeding elections.On December 15, 2008, Alexander was chosen as chair of the Virginia Legislative Black Caucus.
 In a special election on September 4, 2012, Alexander was elected to the Virginia Senate representing the 5th Senate District; he succeeded Senator Yvonne Miller, who died in office.

 On May 3, 2016, he was elected mayor of Norfolk, Virginia with 51.6% of the vote in a three-way race.
 He is the city's first black mayor.
+He would be re-elected in 2020 and again 2024.

 He has served as President of the Beacon Light Civic League, vice-chair of Norfolk's Planning Commission, and member of Norfolk's Human Service Commission and Economic Development Authority.
 He helped found the Norfolk Chesapeake Portsmouth Community Development Federal Credit Union, a financial institution that provides access to low-cost financial services.
 Alexander was instrumental in developing new single-family homes in Berkley and a shopping center that attracted a major supermarket chain.

+During Alexander's tenure as mayor, Norfolk's contract with Flock Safety has drawn public criticism from residents and privacy advocates.